ZhongkuiMa/slimonnx/README.md

 Here’s a quick rundown of what SlimONNX can do to streamline your ONNX models:

+- **`constant_to_initializer`**: Convert constant nodes to initializer nodes.
+This is a really a thing that everyone can think of, but ONNX just doesn't do it!
+Actually, I know why constant node should be initializer node because initializer node is always trainable not constant node, but it really really introduce troubles.
+We make sure every constant is an initializer, making your model cleaner and more efficient! 💡
+- ** shape-to-initializer**: Convert shape nodes to initializers.
+This is a game-changer for reducing the number of nodes in your model! 🎉 We will trace the shape node and find the final node.
+In most of cases, the shape node is a  constant node.
 - **`fuse_matmul_add`**: Fuse a MatMul and Add node into a single Gemm node.
 It's a standard operation in coding that ONNX just can't handle as an optimization, but we do! 🔥
 - **`fuse_gemm_reshape_bn`**: Fuse a Gemm, Reshape, and BatchNormalization node into a single Gemm + Reshape node.
 We streamline these linear operations like never before! 💥 Because they are all linear operations.
 - **`fuse_bn_reshape_gemm`**: Merge BatchNormalization, Reshape, and Gemm nodes into a unified Reshape + Gemm node.
 Optimization at its finest! ⚡